computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 Warning: this assignment is new to this semester and was developed recently.
 It may still need to be updated.
 Check with your instructor and updates on piazza before you start working on this assignment.
 Feel free to post on piazza if you notice any problems with this homework.
 </div>

-### Before everything...
-Here's what you will learn in this HW
+The learning goals for this assignment are:
-- A gental yet practical introduction to BERT (a.k.a.
-Bidirectional Transformer) -- A powerful architecture that could be used to solve many NLP tasks.
+- A gentle yet practical introduction to BERT, which is a powerful architecture that can be used to solve many NLP tasks.
+BERT is a large, pre-trained neural language model based on the Transformer architecture that can adapted to many classification tasks.
-- See how you would solve sentence pair classification tasks via BERT fine-tuning (further training on top of a pre-trained model)
+- Learn how to solve sentence pair classification tasks by "fine-tuning" BERT to the task.
+The process of fine-tuning adapts a general pre-trained model like BERT to a specific task that you're interested in.
-- (Hopefully) learn how to build your own argument search engine, if you are interested!
+- (Extra credit) learn how to build your own _argument search engine_, if you are interested!
+This is a current research topic in the field of NLP.
+The goal is to allow people to search for multiple perspectives on a debatable topic like "uniforms should be worn in schools".

-## Part 0: Background
+## Background

-### 0.1 BERT
+### BERT

 BERT (acronym for Bidirectional Transformer) is the current state-of-the-art **(contextual) language model**.
 It was published in 2019 by a group of Google Researchers, and is based off of the Transformer architecture.
 Models trained with BERT embeddings (or variants of BERT) has been producing **state-of-the-art results across most NLP task recently**.

 Like the word embeddings (e.g. Word2Vec, GloVe) that you have played with in a few of the past homeworks, BERT is trained with similar, but slightly more sophisticated learning objectives -- The first objective is known as **Masked Language Modeling (MLM)**, where we randomly "mask" a certain fraction of words from a text during training and have the model predict the masked words.
 The second task objective **Next Sentence Prediction (NSP)** -- given two sentences, predict whether the second sentence comes after the first sentence in natural text.